dddware/bot-de-qualiter/README.md

 }
 ```

 You can use [this online tool](https://commentpicker.com/youtube-channel-id.php) to find channel ids if needed.
+Playlist ids are directly accessible from client-facing URLs: `https://www.youtube.com/playlist?list={playlistId}`

 ## Usage